Rules¶

 Rule Logic¶

 Rules are signal data event driven in that they run on each signal data point as soon as it enters the data pipeline (e.g. Sensor reading -> Device Channel -> Asset Signal -> Rule function).
 These functions, being event driven, evaluate the new value and return a decision on whether there is a state change based on previous last state of the rule.
-ExoSense includes several off the shelf rules (documented below) that have logic for common use cases like numeric thresholds

-.
+ExoSense includes several off the shelf rules (documented below) that have logic for common use cases like numeric thresholds, a contains check for string values, a boolean check, an is equal to numeric check, signal timeouts and repeating values.
 The ExoSense pipeline's rule functionality includes built-in support for sustained values such as over a time period, a count, or a count in a time period.

 The off the shelf Timeout rule has extra built-in logic to 'timeout' when the rule has not received a new signal value for a specified amount of time.
 This timeout rule creates a special category of status that allows Timeout status to be showing on signals and assets.